peterkuma/shortwave-intermittency/README.md

 ===================

-This is a set of scripts for testing solar intermittence in the ACRANEB2 radiative transfer scheme using SCM (Single Cell Model).
+This is a set of scripts for testing solar intermittence in the ACRANEB2 radiative transfer scheme using the acra2 SCM (Single Cell Model).

 Getting Started
 ---------------